parechayui/TCS/readMe.txt

 2) The major thing with feature based is to make work more efficient.
-Let's say some bug arises in Scenario Planning then Team Lead will give just an access to this folder,so that it don't affect any of the others features.
+Let's say some bug arises in Scenario Planning then Team Lead will give just an access to this folder,so that it don't affect any of the other features.

-3)To the Team Lead/Technical Architect don't go more than 2 levels of folder structure which will make the work bit more complex.
+3)To the Team Lead/Technical Architect don't go more than 2 levels of folder structure which will make the understanding & accessing the folder will become bit complicated.

 4) Place the feature/layouts which are repetitive in a common folder so that it can be shared.